Step 1/4

 What are charitable donations?

 Charitable donations are gifts given to a charity, non-profit or organization to help achieve a goal.
 You can donate money or items like furniture, electronics or a car.
-You may qualify for a tax deduction as long as you don’t benefit financially or otherwise from the donation.
+You may qualify for a tax deduction if you don’t benefit financially or otherwise from the tax-deductible donations.
 So, if you receive a gift or recognition for your contribution, you may not be eligible to claim it as a tax deduction.

 Are charitable donations tax deductible?